 What is Michigan motorcycle helmet law

 Michigan helmet law went into effect on April 12, 2012.
-The law now allows motorcyclists to decide whether or not to wear a helmet if certain conditions are met.
+The law now allows motorcyclists to decide whether or not to wear a helmet if certain conditions apply.
 To legally not wear a helmet, a motorcycle operator must:

 - Be at least 21 years old.